-In operation, the 3-D system optical axis is pointed at a 30 predetermined beginning point in the scene and the mirrors of the 3-D system then are controlled to scan the entire scene with an intensity-modulated beam of coherent radiation, e.g. a laser beam.
-Preferably, the laser beam is modulated with beam has a sinusoidally-modulated intensity variation imposed on it.
-If the scene objects of interest are moving at a known velocity and direction, a single scan mirror can be used to scan the beam perpendicular to the velocity vector of the object at an angle approximately normal to the object surface.
+In operation, the 3-D system optical axis is pointed at a predetermined beginning point in the scene and the mirrors of the 3-D system then are controlled to scan the entire scene with an intensity-modulated beam of coherent radiation, e.g. a laser beam.
+Preferably, the laser beam is modulated with 35 a sinusoidal reference waveform with the result that the beam has a sinusoidally-modulated intensity variation imposed on it.
+If the scene objects of interest are moving at a known velocity and direction, a single scan mirror can be used to scan the beam perpendicular to the velocity vector of 40 the object at an angle approximately normal to the object surface.
 However, if the objects are stationary in the scene, two, orthogonally scanning mirrors are used to generate a range image of the scene (each point in the image is a range point).
-The first mirror provides a horizontal line scan of the direction.
+The first mirror provides a horizontal line scan of the 45 surface.
+The second mirror moves the line in the vertical direction.
 The net result of these two scan mirror movements generates a TV-like "raster scan" of the scene.